 1. Long exposure time scientific cameras

-If you need a camera capable of acquiring photons for many seconds you will need to pay especially attention to the cooling and dark current specs.
-Dark current is the current circulating in the chip even when no photon hits the camera.
-This is thermal phenomenon resulting from electrons spontaneously generated in the silicon chip and contributing to the overall noise (its noise contribution is called dark noise or shot noise).
-The rule of thumb is that the dark current will be divided by a factor of 2 every 8-10°C. Below is a table comparing scientific cameras we offer suitable with long exposure imaging over 10 seconds (and up to several hours):
+If you need a camera capable of acquiring photons for many seconds, you will need to pay special attention to the cooling and dark current specifications.
+Dark current refers to the current circulating in the chip even when no photons hit the camera.
+This is a thermal phenomenon resulting from electrons spontaneously generated in the silicon chip, which contribute to the overall noise (this noise contribution is called dark noise or shot noise).
+As a rule of thumb, dark current halves every 8-10°C. Below is a table comparing the scientific cameras we offer that are suitable for long-exposure imaging over 10 seconds (and up to several hours):

 Note: “$” = <$10,000 | “$$” = <$25,000 | “$$$” = <$40,000 | “$$$$” = >$40,000.